D-Sen/proj1-woc/README.md

 ## Technologies Used:
-HTML - a basic html file in 'html 5', which lays out the base structure for the visual elements.
+HTML - a basic html file in 'html 5', which lays out the base structure for the visual elements. <br />
-CSS - does the 'heavy-lifting' for the design elements, in the useful CSS structure and helps the HTML file maintain easy readability.
+CSS - does the 'heavy-lifting' for the design elements, in the useful CSS structure and helps the HTML file maintain easy readability. <br />
-JAVASCRIPT(JS) - contains the backend code for processing game input and dynamically changing visual HTML items.
+JAVASCRIPT(JS) - contains the backend code for processing game input and dynamically changing visual HTML items. <br />

 ### Requirements:
 A standard computer screen - not optimized for phone or tablet screens!